sleepokay/problems/README.md

 # Problems

 Just for fun.
-A selection of coding problems and solutions.
-Problems drawn from Hackerrank, CodeFights, and Project Euler.
+A selection of coding problems and solutions from Hackerrank, CodeFights, and Project Euler.